VIK2395/Rabbitmq/node.js/confirmChannel.md

-Wait for confirms that all published messages were successfull delevered to RabbitMQ server.
+Wait for confirms that all published messages were successfully delevered to RabbitMQ server.

 ```javascript
 const connection = await amqp.connect(connectionString);